cadenai/byodr/docs/operator_manual.md

     - leave the speed for the autopilot to determine and stop recording
 * `Right joystick`
     - steer
+    - override speed instructions from autopilo(operator should give speed).
     - record images, instructions and values including but not limited to steering and throttle, for training purposes
     - up/down movements are ignored
 * `East`